 12 Tips for Building Self-Confident Skills

-It isn’t necessarily an easy road, but you will likely find it more than worth the effort.
+It isn’t necessarily an easy road, but you will probably find it more than worth the effort.
 Below are some tips on building your self-confidence and boosting your belief in yourself.

-- Preparing for Your Journey
+- Preparing for your journey

 b.
 Think about your strengths and weaknesses (but especially your strengths).

 d.
 Practice ceasing negative self-talk in its tracks and replacing it with positive thinking.

 - Setting out

 a.
 Identify and enhance the knowledge and skills you need to succeed.

 b.
 Focus on the basics—don’t get bogged down in details or reaching for perfection.

 c.
 Set small goals and achieve them to “pile up successes.”